JuliaStats/HypothesisTests.jl/doc/api/confint.rst

 Confidence Interval for Binomial Proportions
 ----------------------------------------------

-.. function:: ci(test::BinomialTest, alpha=0.05; tail=:both, method=:clopper_pearson)
+.. function:: confint(test::BinomialTest, alpha=0.05; tail=:both, method=:clopper_pearson)

    Compute a confidence interval with coverage 1-``alpha`` for a binomial proportion using one of the following methods.
 Possible values for ``method`` are:

    - Clopper-Pearson interval ``:clopper_pearson`` (default): This interval is based on the binomial distribution.
 The empirical coverage is never less than the nominal coverage of 1-``alpha``; it is usually too conservative.
    - Wald interval ``:wald`` (normal approximation interval): This interval relies on the standard approximation of the actual binomial distribution by a normal distribution.
      Coverage can be erratically poor for success probabilities close to zero or one.
    - Wilson score interval ``:wilson``: This interval relies on a normal approximation.
      In contrast to ``:wald`` the standard deviation is not approximated by an empirical estimate resulting in good empirical coverages even for small numbers of draws and extreme success probabilities.
    - Jeffreys interval ``:jeffrey``: Bayesian confidence interval obtained by using a non-informative Jeffreys prior.
 The interval is very similar to the Wilson interval.
    - Agresti Coull interval ``:agresti_coull``: Simplified version of the Wilson interval;
      they are centered around the same value.
 The Agresti Coull interval has higher or equal coverage.

    References:

    - Brown, L.D., Cai, T.T., and DasGupta, A. Interval estimation for a binomial proportion.
      Statistical Science, 16(2):101–117, 2001.

 .. _ci_multinomial:

 Confidence Interval for Multinomial Proportions
 ----------------------------------------------

-.. function:: ci(test::PowerDivergenceTest, alpha=0.05; tail=:both, method=:sison_glaz)
+.. function:: confint(test::PowerDivergenceTest, alpha=0.05; tail=:both, method=:sison_glaz)

    Compute a confidence interval with coverage 1-``alpha`` for multinomial proportions using one of the following methods.
 Possible values for ``method`` are:

    - Sison, Glaz intervals ``:sison_glaz`` (default):
    - Bootstrap intervals ``:bootstrap`` :
    - Quesenberry, Hurst intervals ``:quesenberry_hurst`` :
    - Gold intervals ``:gold`` (Asymptotic simultaneous intervals):

    References:

     - Agresti, Alan.
 Categorical Data Analysis, 3rd Edition.
 Wiley, 2013.
     - Sison, C.P and Glaz, J. Simultaneous confidence intervals and sample size determination for multinomial proportions.
       Journal of the American Statistical Association, 90:366-369, 1995.
     - Quesensberry, C.P. and Hurst, D.C.
 Large Sample Simultaneous Confidence Intervals for Multinational Proportions.
       Technometrics, 6:191-195, 1964.